• BlogHer Ad Network

 It's a big radish.
 Raw, it tastes, well, like a radish.
 Cooked, it has a rather distinctive taste, kind of more like a turnip.
 It's used fairly often in Japanese cooking and garnishing.
 The one Bill bought was huge - about 3 inches in diameter and I don't even know how long the whole thing was because I didn't see it before he cut it up.

-Anyway, it's an interesting dish - the kids had NO interest in it at all - they didn't even know what it was, but somehow they just knew it wouldn't compare to raw tuna and salmon.
+It's an interesting dish - the kids had NO desire to try any - they didn't even know what it was, but somehow they just knew it wouldn't compare to raw tuna and salmon.
 And they were right, because not too many things CAN compare to sashimi.
 But I digress.

 We got the recipe from one of the several Asian cookbooks we collected at the very beginning of our relationship - from the Creative Cooking Library - Taste of Japan by Masaki Ko.